 The primary schools gave very positive feedback following the sessions, commenting: "Our pupils were really engaged in all the high-quality sessions which were delivered," and "They really enjoyed it - they loved the classrooms!"

-In the autumn term the Hewett welcomed Norwich Primary Academy pupils to a Quicksticks hockey session.
+The Hewett welcomed Norwich Primary Academy pupils to a Quicksticks hockey session.
 After a quick practice with the sticks and balls, the pupils were playing matches in a mini tournament on the school's astro turf pitch.

 Each team was managed by a Hewett Hockey Leader, and the primary pupils put in an impressive performance on the pitch, scoring some great goals and winning the ball back with skill.